tmbeck/mlp/_posts/2020-09-05-the-story-so-far.md

   cudatoolkit                           11.0.221-h6bb024c_0 --> 10.2.89-hfd86e86_1
 ```

-3. Troubleshooting
+#### Troubleshooting

-Note that trying to install `cudatoolkit=10.2` alone might result in the error below, so be sure that `pytorch` and `torchvision` are included as above.
+If you get the below trying to use `torch` then cuda isn't working as expected.

 ```bash
 $ python -c 'import torch; print(torch.rand(2,3).cuda())'